VoltLang/Website/doc/tvpl/c5-statements.md

 ## Foreach Statement

-We've been introduced.
+We've been introduced to the `foreach` statement.
 Here's a different form that is often useful:

 	import watt.io;